 This innovation has been successfully implemented in three districts (Gulu, Kitgum and Pader) in northern Uganda.
 Results are published in the Lancet Global health journal https://pubmed.ncbi.nlm.nih.gov/32035035/

-Mental Health, Gender-based Violence, HIV/AIDS and 2 MoreSEE ALL
+HIV/AIDS, Mental Health, Gender-based Violence and 2 MoreSEE ALL

 Funds Raised to Date

-350 million people suffer from depression worldwide, 7 out of 10 of those people are living in poverty without access to first-line psychological treatments.
+350 million people suffer from depression worldwide, 7/10 of those people are living in poverty without access to first-line psychological treatments.
 The Group support psychotherapy (GSP) aims to narrow the treatment gap for depression in rural populations including those affected by gender-based violence.
-GSP is a culturally sensitive, highly cost-effective first line psychological treatment for depression & other common mental health problems & can be delivered by lay health workers.
+GSP is a culturally sensitive, highly cost-effective first line psychological treatment for depression & other common mental health problems & can be delivered by lay health worker